 10. Refinance your mortgage.
 Mortgage rates are at historically low rates and appraisals are starting to rise, so even if you haven’t been able to refinance in the past couple of years, try again.
 Use this re-fi calculator to determine how much you may be able to save or how many years you could potentially shave off the term of your mortgage.

 First Financial has just added a 10 Year Fixed Rate Mortgage**** to our mortgage options!
 If you thought you could never afford to pay your mortgage off in 10 years – think again!
 Shortening the term of your mortgage makes the single largest difference in the interest that you pay – even more than a lower rate.
-The new 10 Year Fixed Rate Mortgage from First Financial gives you the best of both worlds with a historically low rate and a short term that most lenders won’t offer.
+The 10 Year Fixed Rate Mortgage from First Financial gives you the best of both worlds with a historically low rate and a short term that most lenders won’t offer.
 We’re even limiting the closing costs so that our members get the most savings possible.
-For more information on our new 10 year mortgage and other mortgage options, visit this blog post.
+For more information on our 10 year mortgage and other mortgage options, click here.

 ****First Financial FCU is an Equal Housing Lender.